bbchallenge/bbchallenge/src/routes/contribute.md

 ## Reproduce results

-To increase trust in the results of the busy beaver challenge it is important for independent reproduction of its results.
+To increase trust in the results of the Busy Beaver Challenge it is important for independent reproduction of its results.
 See our <a href="/method#reproducibility-and-verifiability-statement" rel="external">reproducibility and verifiability statement</a>.

 This can for instance be done by reproducing <a href="/method#deciders" rel="external">deciders</a> or the code that generated the <a href="/method#seed-database" rel="external">seed database</a>.